 Travellers to the region are offered the unrivalled opportunity to encounter a multitude of exquisite wildlife and engage with the Amazon’s indigenous inhabitants.
 While exceptional treks within the rainforest are undoubtedly a highlight, the attraction of the northern Amazon Basin lies in its unrivalled water excursions.
 Exclusive boat cruises along secluded stretches of the Amazon River introduce visitors to an incredible diversity of animals and birdlife that live along or within this breathtaking life-force.

-Experience life along the Amazon River as you sail along several of the river’s tributaries aboard a luxurious boat.
+- Experience life along the Amazon River as you sail along with several of the river’s tributaries aboard a luxurious boat.

 Summer (December to March)

 21°C/70°F to 31°C/88°F

 The Amazon has a tropical climate.
 Rains expected year-round, mostly between December and May.